catalyst/docs-cd/README.md

 * templates/config.yaml: This file is copied to the target instance and used as the configuration file for docs-cd.

+To deploy, source your OpenStack variables (`source openrc.sh`) and run the
-Run the playbook: `ansible-playbook cloud-config.yaml`
+playbook: `ansible-playbook cloud-config.yaml -i inventory`.

 Once docs-cd is deployed, it uses an hourly cronjob to trigger the documentation builds.
 If you are in a rush, you can force a build to happen by running